|

 "splashing dog".

-one of the Top Ten most popular dogs in Europe and America either
+Poodles are intelligent, easy to train, loyal and affectionate, and remain one of the Top Ten most popular dog breeds in Europe and America either

 in toy, miniature or standard size breeds.